rht-labs-events/summit-lab-2018-doc/scenario6/README.md

 * Task 2: Identify which component or components are impacted.
 Fix it ;)

-* Hint 1: dnsmasq is a key component of the OpenShift DNS architecture.
+* *Hint 1*: dnsmasq is a key component of the OpenShift Container Platform DNS architecture.

 If you want to skip this task, execute on the <b>bastion</b>:
 ```
-lab -s 6 -a solve
+> lab -s 6 -a solve
 ```

 Useful commands for this lab:

 ```
-systemctl status/stop <service_name>
+> systemctl status/stop <service_name>
-journalctl -fu <service_name> - follow logs of the service
+> journalctl -fu <service_name> - follow logs of the service
-oc get nodes
+> oc get nodes
-dig
+> dig
-ss -ntlp
+> ss -ntlp
 ```

 ### Solution

 #### Task 1 solution: Identify which node is impacted, and why.

-At first sight, all OpenShift nodes are fine.
-If you run `oc get nodes`, you should see nothing wrong.
+At first sight, all of the OpenShift Container Platform nodes are fine.
+Running the command `oc get nodes` yields nothing wrong.

-Let's use our monitoring tools, go check Grafana, Prometheus and Alertmanager to get more info.
+Checking the monitoring tools, Grafana, Prometheus and Alertmanager, will potentially show more info.
 Open Grafana dashboard `Labs Generic` and check the `DNS errors per node` panel.

-So, you should see something like this in the `Labs Generic` Grafana dashboard (DNS errors per node graph):
+Something like the following in the `Labs Generic` Grafana dashboard (DNS errors per node graph) should be displayed:

 ![alt text](img/dns.png)

-This Grafana panel gives you enough information to know which node is having DNS problems, but still, go check Prometheus and Alertmanager too.
+This Grafana panel gives you enough information to know which node is having DNS problems, but it is also good to check Prometheus and Alertmanager as well.

-You should have alerts in both:
+Both should show alerts:

 ![alt text](img/img1-alertmanager-dns-alert.png)

 ![alt text](img/img3-prom-dns-alert.png)

-Now that we now that node 1 is impacted, we have to discover what is not working properly.
+Now that it is clear that node 1 is impacted, the next step is to identify what is broken.

 #### Task 2 solution: Identify which component or components are impacted.
 Fix it.

-Let's ssh into the node, and check the DNS resolution keeping in mind to the diagram above.
-So, lets try to resolve Kubernetes api service `kubernetes.default.svc.cluster.local` and see what we get.
+Use ssh to access the node, and check the DNS resolution (keeping in mind to the diagram above).
+First, try to resolve the Kubernetes api service `kubernetes.default.svc.cluster.local` and examine the result.

-First we ask the SkyDNS embedded in the OpenShift node service (127.0.0.1:53) and then the dnsmasq (<node_ip>:53).
+The DNS resolution in this case happens by first consulting the embedded SkyDNS in the OpenShift node service (127.0.0.1:53) and next the dnsmasq service (<node_ip>:53).

 ```
-ssh node1.example.com
+> ssh node1.example.com

-dig @127.0.0.1 kubernetes.default.svc.cluster.local +short
+> dig @127.0.0.1 kubernetes.default.svc.cluster.local +short
 172.30.0.1
 ```

-So, SkyDNS is resolving properly, lets see dnsmasq.
+The result shows that SkyDNS is resolving properly.
+Next, check dnsmasq.
 Get node ip:

 ```
-ip a s eth0
+> ip a s eth0
 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
     link/ether 2c:c2:60:0a:fc:82 brd ff:ff:ff:ff:ff:ff
     inet 192.168.0.31/16 brd 192.168.255.255 scope global dynamic eth0